kaustavha/luvit-docs/doc/api/modules.markdown

 <!--name=module-->

-Node.js has a simple module loading system.
-In Node.js, files and modules are in one-to-one correspondence.
+luvit has a simple module loading system.
+In luvit, files and modules are in one-to-one correspondence.
 As an example, `foo.js` loads the module `circle.js` in the same directory.